Feugmo-Group/PINNACLE/README.md

 **Physics-Informed Neural Networks Analyzing Corrosion Layers in Electrochemistry**

-This repository contains the implementation of physics-informed neural networks (PINNs) for modeling electrochemical corrosion processes at the Metal-Film-Solution interface, along with extensive benchmarking experiments using various optimization algorithms.
+This repository contains the implementation of physics-informed neural networks (PINNs) for modeling electrochemical oxide film development at the Metal-Film-Solution interface, along with extensive benchmarking experiments using various optimization algorithms.

 ---